Where Is Mount Manaslu Located?

 Climate and Weather Conditions

-The climate around the Manaslu differs from climatic zones.
+The climate around Manaslu differs from the climatic zones.
 In tropical and subtropical zones, the average temperature in summer and winter varies from 31°C to 34°C and 31°C to 34°C. Similarly, the temperature in the Climatic zone varies between 22°C to 25°C in summer and from -2°C to -6°C in winter.
 During winter, the temperature will drop below 0°C in the climatic Zone.
-Additionally, the average annual temperature falls under 6°C to 10 °C in the subalpine zone.
+Additionally, the average annual temperature falls between 6°C and 10 °C in the subalpine zone.

 Let’s discuss the different seasons and their weather conditions in the Manaslu region.